eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 ^^^^^^^^^^^^^^^^^
 micro-ROS component for `ESP-IDF <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/>`_ allows the integration of the micro-ROS stack in one of the most famous **WiFI-enabled MCUs**: the ESP32 family.

-By means of this component, the user will found easy to integrate, configure and deploy a micro-ROS application that can communicate with the ROS 2 dataspace wirelessly and via UART or USB-CDC.
+By means of this component, the user will found easy to integrate, configure and deploy a micro-ROS application that can communicate with the ROS 2 dataspace over WiFi, UART or USB-CDC.
 By default this toolchain integrates FreeRTOS as framework and allows the user to run micro-ROS tasks simultaneously along with other user process.

 Most of the ESP32 versions are supported: ESP32, ESP32-S2, ESP32-S3 and even the RISC-V based MCU of Espressif, the ESP32-C3.